wordplaydev/wordplay/LANGUAGE.md

 The unit type system is not arbitrarily sophisticated: when mathematical operators go beyond the semantics of products, sums, and powers, units are dropped.

+Numbers are only equal to other numbers that have identical decimal values and equivalent units.
+Units are only equivalent when the set of dimensions specified on each unit are equivalent and the power of each dimension specified is equivalent.

 ### Text

 > TEXT → TRANSLATION\*